MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-KineMapper.md

 ### Mappable dials

 The final output of KineMapper is 8 mappable dials which you can use to control anything in Ableton which is able to be mapped.
 1 - 7 represent each node value and the 8th is linked to the roll axis of rotation.
 (Note: roll also alters the size of the pointer for visual feedback but this does not have any effect on the outputted values from Nodes.
+Click the 'map' button followed by the parameter of choice in Ableton to create a mapping.
+Click 'unmap' to reset the mapping.

 <img src="/assets/image/2024_05_05_thomaseo_map_dials.png" width="80%" style="display: block; margin: auto;" />
 <br>